luk3skyw4lker/luk3skyw4lker-blog/_posts/git-commit-msg-patterns.md

 git commit -m "anything"
 ```

-This will throw an error on basically all configs installed, since itsn't compatible with any pattern, but if instead I try:
+This will throw an error on basically all configs installed, since isn't compatible with any pattern, but if instead I try:

 ```shell
 git commit -m "[feat]: Initial commit"
 ```

-It'll work perfectly (check the pattern of you config package to make the commit right).
+It will work perfectly (check the pattern of you config package to make the commit right).

 ## Overview

-Now, today we've learned a little bit about git, git hooks and how to automate the check of commit messages patterns using some Javascript tools, but even if I had only used Javascript, you can implement it on any code of yours and the better of it: using the same tools, you just have to install node and instead of install the commitlint CLI scoped for a project, you install it using the -g flag of npm.
+Now, today we've learned a little bit about git, git hooks and how to automate the check of commit messages patterns using some Javascript tools.

+But even if I had only used Javascript, you can implement it on any code of yours and the better of it: **using the same tools**, you just have to install **<a href="https://nodejs.org" class="hover:underline">Node.js</a>** and instead of install the commitlint CLI scoped for a project, you install it using the -g flag of npm.
 The downside is that you won't have hooks automated too, you'll have to configure them on your own.

 Thanks for your attention and for coming all the way here to learn, hope to see you soon!